henniggroup/GASP-python/docs/usage.md

 [Go back to Contents](#contents)

-#### <a id="numstoichsmut"></a>NumStoichsMut
+#### <a id="numatomsmut"></a>NumAtomsMut

 ~~~~
 Variations:
-    NumStoichsMut:
+    NumAtomsMut:
         fraction: <float>
         mu_num_adds: <float>
         sigma_num_adds: <float>
         scale_volume: <boolean>
 ~~~~

-The **NumStoichsMut** keyword specifies the parameters associated with the number of stoichiometries mutation variation.
+The **NumAtomsMut** keyword specifies the parameters associated with the number of atoms mutation variation.

    * **fraction**

-Specifies the fraction of offspring to create with the number of stochiometries mutation variation.
-If the entire **Variations** block is not specified, then **fraction** defaults to 0.1 if mutating the number of stoichiometries would not always violate the minimum and maximum number of atoms constraints (see [Constraints](#constraints)), and it defaults to 0.0 if it would.
+Specifies the fraction of offspring to create with the number of atoms mutation variation.
+If the entire **Variations** block is not specified, then **fraction** defaults to 0.1 if mutating the number of atoms would not always violate the minimum and maximum number of atoms constraints (see [Constraints](#constraints)), and it defaults to 0.0 if it would.
 Otherwise, it is not optional.
-Furthermore, the values of the **fraction** keywords of all specified variations (could include **Mating**, **StructureMut**, **NumStoichsMut** and **Permutation**) must sum to 1.0.
+Furthermore, the values of the **fraction** keywords of all specified variations (could include **Mating**, **StructureMut**, **NumAtomsMut** and **Permutation**) must sum to 1.0.

    * **mu_num_adds**

-Specifies the mean of the Gaussian distribution from which the number of stoichiometries' worth of atoms to add to (or remove from) a parent structure is drawn.
+Specifies the mean of the Gaussian distribution from which the number of atoms (or number of stoichiometries' worth of atoms, for fixed-composition searches) to add to (or remove from) a parent structure is drawn.
 Optional, and defaults to 0.0.

    * **sigma_num_adds**

-Specifies the standard deviation of the Gaussian distribution from which the number of stoichiometries' worth of atoms to add to (or remove from) a parent structure is drawn.
+Specifies the standard deviation of the Gaussian distribution from which the number of atoms (or number of stoichiometries' worth of atoms, for fixed-composition searches) to add to (or remove from) a parent structure is drawn.
 Optional, and defaults to 1.0.

    * **scale_volume**